MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 - **Do not forget to include state_names.py in the same directory as the Jupyter notebooks.**

 5. Answering the Questions: <br>
-- Question 1: Please run "Q1_Regression_Analysis.ipynb", "Q1_RANSAC_Regression.ipynb", and "Q1_Per_County_Regressions.ipynb".
+- Question 1: Please refer to "Q1_Regression_Analysis.ipynb", "Q1_RANSAC_Regression.ipynb", and "Q1_Per_County_Regressions.ipynb".
-- Question 2: Please run "Q2_Classification.ipynb"
+- Question 2: Please refer to  "Q2_Classification.ipynb"
-- Question 3: Please run "Q3_Clustering.ipynb"
+- Question 3: Please refer to "Q3_Clustering.ipynb"

 ### Team Contract